 Request for Baptism

-The parents should make the request for the child to be baptized, if they are Mdina residents by contacting the Archpriest during parish office hours.
+The parents, being Mdina residents, should make the request for the child to be baptized, by contacting the Archpriest during parish office hours.

 Office Hours are: Mondays, Wednesdays, Fridays from 4.30pm – 5.30pm

 A preparation meeting will be planned together at the home of the parents.
 For parents living outside Mdina, the parents need to do the preparation with their Parish Priest and also get a written consent by the their parish priest to have the child baptised outside his/her parish is needed.
 They also need a receipt from the Government Registry Office and the name of the child is registered.
 For parents who are not married in the Catholic Church a full birth certificate is requested .